scottish-government-design-system/designsystem.gov.scot/styles/icons/index.md

 ## Accessibility

-Accessible SVG icons is a topic in itself.
-This [CSS Tricks article about accessible SVGs by Heather Migliorisi](https://css-tricks.com/accessible-svgs/#icons) is a good resource if you want learn about a number of techniques for different use cases.
+It is important to consider whether an icon is decorative or not.
+Icons that are decorative should be ignored by screen readers, whereas icons that are not decorative need to be given some hidden text that screen readers will announce.

-Our approach is to keep things simple: as a rule of thumb all icons are considered decorative and have `aria-hidden="true"` so screen readers will ignore them.
+As a rule of thumb icons used in Design System components and patterns are considered decorative and have `aria-hidden="true"` so screen readers will ignore them.
 If it is important that a screen reader notify the user about an icon, place a hidden element before it with a text label, as we do in this example:

-{% include example-frame.html title="Accessiblie icon example" name="accessible" html-expanded=true %}
+{% include example-frame.html title="Accessible icon example" name="accessible" html-expanded=true %}

 ## Social media